wasm3/node-wasm-trace/README.md

 # wasm-trace
 Instruments wasm files and traces execution, using Binaryen.js and Wasmer.js

-Currently this tool requires an experimental feature of Node.js: `wasm-bigint`.
+**Note:** Currently this tool requires an experimental feature of Node.js: `wasm-bigint`.
 It can be enabled globally or when running a single command:
 ```sh
 node --experimental-wasm-bigint {command}
 ```
-It's also recommended to use the most recent version of Node.
+It's recommended to use the most recent version of Node.js.

 ### Install